 If successful community energy can also help to underpin the more rapid role out of a decentralised energy supply system by giving local people a stake in the outcome.

-For additional information on what community energy is about please see Peter Capener's publication.
+For additional information on what community energy is about please see our board member, Peter Capener's publication.